teuton-software/teuton/docs/install/scripts.md

 ```

 ---
 # S-NODE installation

-This is, SSH server installation.

-> The user from T-NODE have to know admin password/user to establish SSH connections to S-NODE.
+* **S-node**: Host where SSH server is installed.
+This hosts are monitotized by T-NODE host.

 ## S-NODE: GNU/Linux installation